 If you already have Office 365 and Teams, then you already know that anyone in your organization using Microsoft Teams can make voice over IP (VoIP) calls to any other team member using a Windows PC, Apple Mac/iPhone/iPad, and Google Android device running the Microsoft Teams app.
 However, these VoIP calls are essentially an intercom system for employees inside a company because the Teams app does not connect you to the public switched telephone network (PSTN).
 Most businesses connect to the PSTN using PBX hardware installed at an office location.
 Without access to the PSTN through a PBX, the Teams app cannot be assigned a phone number and therefore nobody outside your organization can dial a number and talk to you.

-The Phone System in Office 365 feature provides your business with a 100% cloud-based PBX system.
+The telephony capabilities in Office 365 feature provides your business with a 100% cloud-based PBX system.
 Microsoft took the complicated and expensive equipment required at your office location to bridge your VoIP calls with the PSTN and made it a subscription service in the cloud.
-With Phone System, you can use Microsoft Teams exactly like you use your regular phone—and do it from any device running Teams and from anywhere in the world as long as you have internet access.
+You can use Microsoft Teams exactly like you use your regular phone—and do it from any device running Teams and from anywhere in the world as long as you have internet access.

-How to set up Phone System in Microsoft Teams
+How to set up Telephony in Microsoft Teams

-Phone System can be turned on in the Office 365 admin center for those with an Office 365 Enterprise E5 subscription plan or as an add-in for the Office 365 Enterprise E1/E3, Office 365 Business Premium, and Microsoft 365 Business plans.
+Microsoft Teams Telephony is available as an add-on to any Microsoft Office 365 plan.
 In Teams, there are two options to enable users to make, receive, and transfer calls to and from landlines and mobile phones on the PSTN:

 - Enable Phone System and Calling Plans – In this option, Microsoft provides the phone number to your users and all PSTN services.
 Most small to midsized business (SMB) users go for this option because it's a turnkey option that 100% in the cloud.